Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Methodology

 \subsection{Hypergraph Neural Network}

 The crowd groups of Hyper-STTN are constructed with respect to neighborhoods' feature dimensional Mahalonobis distance \cite{wang2015survey}, considering both interactive correlation distribution and physical spatial distance.
 In particular, the pedestrians' motion similarity is captured by the covariance matrix of Mahalonobis distance to cover the situations that a long-distance person presents a high potentiality to join the group.
-We construct crowd hypergraphs by vertex classifications of social group which are formulated as a spectral hypergraph k-way partitioning problem \cite{zhou2006learning, HGNN+}.
+We construct crowd hypergraphs by vertex classifications of social group which are formulated as a spectral hypergraph $k$-way partitioning problem \cite{zhou2006learning, HGNN+}.
+We define a group at time $t$ as a set of agents whose latent motion embeddings are mutually similar under a Mahalanobis metric computed over short-horizon kinematics (position, velocity, heading) and context crowd distribution features; proximity alone is not sufficient.
+Hyperedges connect an agent to its top-$k$ neighbors under this metric; varying $k_i$ yields multiscale groups with respect to $\tau_i$.
 The normalized one cut spectral hypergraph partitioning task is defined as follows:

 where $f(\cdot)$ is a classification function, and $\Delta$ is the positive semi-definite hypergraph Laplacian.